peter-evans/slash-command-dispatch/README.md

             build-docs
 ```

 Note that not specifying the `repository` input will mean that dispatch events are created in the *current* repository by default.
-It's perfectly fine to use the current repository and not dispatch events to a seperate "processor" repository.
+It's perfectly fine to use the current repository and not dispatch events to a separate "processor" repository.

 This action also features [advanced configuration](docs/advanced-configuration.md) that allows each command to be configured individually if necessary.
 Use the standard configuration shown above unless you require advanced features.